KristianGriffith/PyPractice_CommandLine/README.md

 # PyPractice
 This marks the official beginning of my python journey.
+In this repo, stores my first mini projects